 - Label medications and keep them locked up.
 Also make sure knives, lighters and matches, and guns are secured and out of reach.

 - Keep the house free from clutter.
 Remove scatter rugs and anything else that might contribute to a fall.
 Make sure lighting is good both inside and out.

 - Be alert to and address kitchen-safety issues, such as the person forgetting to turn off the stove after cooking.
 Consider installing an automatic shut-off switch on the stove to prevent burns or fire.

-Making the decision that a person with AD is no longer safe to drive is difficult, and it needs to be communicated carefully and sensitively.
+Making the decision that a person with AD is no longer safe to drive is difficult.
+Driving with dementia requires ongoing evaluation because of the inevitable progression of the disease.
+When it comes time that driving is no longer safe, the decision needs to be communicated carefully and sensitively.
 Even though the person may be upset by the loss of independence, safety must be the priority.